PS has worked as a freelance writer since 2012. When she's not traveling and writing, she helps people with web design and development.

 Other job posting sites, such as ProBlogger, have lots of opportunities to find suitable work.
 While most of the jobs offer minimal payments, you can still find jobs that offer almost $0.25 per word.
 Many freelance job sites offer different types of writing assignments in a single job description.
 Pay close attention, so you don’t miss out on any of them.

 Sites like Writing White Papers, Media Bistro, International Freelancers Academy, and Urban Muse are some of the best resources to help out with accessing high-paying jobs, especially for rookies.

 Having networking skills is a very important attribute that will help you gain more clients in a short period of time.
 Maintain healthy work ethics and prefer quality over anything else, even money.

 The best way to show your expertise and impress your clients is by making a guest contribution to a financial blog.
-Pitch the blog’s author with a unique idea that matches with their blog content, and in return, you get credentials to show on your resume.
+Pitch the blog’s author with a unique idea that matches their blog content; in return, you get credentials to show on your resume.
 Make sure you know the blog content before pitching the idea.

 Enhancing Your Niche

-If you are already into the freelancing business, then the above suggestions may not hold much appeal to you since you have to start from scratch to build your credibility in the financial writing world.
+If you are already into the freelancing business, then the above suggestions may not appeal much since you have to start from scratch to build your credibility in the financial writing world.

 You have the opportunity to turn your specialized niche into a financial genre through some tricks and creativity.
-For example, if you write about computer hardware, you can combine it with finance by writing something about how to reduce the cost of investment in a laptop by buying affordable hardware pieces and building your own.
+For example, suppose you write about computer hardware.
+In that case, you can combine it with finance by writing about how to reduce the cost of investment in a laptop by buying affordable hardware pieces and building your own.